 Students will be able to nominate a representative to sit on the Joint Supervisory Committee (JSC) which oversees the course.
-Volunteers will be sought at the Induction Session and an election held if necessary.
+Volunteers will be sought at the Induction Session and an election held if necessary (ie. if there is more than one volunteer).
 The student representative will be able to raise matters with the JSC on behalf of the cohort.